briansdenny/briandenny.net-dev/content/project/Clarity/index.md

 Product leadership at Consensus Cloud Solutions wanted to shape an upcoming sales campaign but found the existing marketing material both too complex and too vague to entice potential customers.
 I was asked to write several shorter, more compelling marketing pieces for potential inclusion in a future email campaign.

 ## Solution
 After reviewing the existing marketing material, I devised a list of questions to ensure I sufficiently understood the product.
-After gathering responses to those questions from SMEs in the Product department, I then began writing with the goal of turning out concise marketing pieces that emphasize the brand name and functionality, things missing in the existing marketing material.
+After gathering responses to those questions from SMEs in the Product department, I began writing.
+My goal was to create concise and catchy pieces that emphasized the brand name and functionality.

-## Version 1
+#### Version 1
+{style="color: red"}

-### _Clarity helps me get back to helping patients_
+## _Clarity helps me get back to helping patients_
 #### Skip data entry and let Clarity automatically convert your documents into patient records

 ### Less paperwork, more healthcare